Forget Water Cooling, Check Out This $7,300 Passive CPU Cooler

 More importantly, it's unknown how the CPU cooler is fastened to the CPU socket on the motherboard.
 On the topic of compatibility, the seller doesn't mention which sockets are supported.
 The product description suggests an Intel platform and processors up to Core i7 SKUs.

 Apparently, the CPU cooler is a prototype, but it's available for order.
 The estimated manufacturing time is within 10 to 12 weeks from the moment of the order.
 The seller lives in Australia, so you'll have to factor in the shipping cost, adding at least another $50 to the already exorbitant price tag.
-Perhaps the biggest question is if this is an actual item or not, but dropping $7,313 probably isn't the best way to find out - this product could be nothing more than a scam.
+Perhaps the biggest question is if this is an actual item or not, but dropping $7,313 probably on this fantastical fan-less cooler isn't the best way to find out - this product could be nothing more than a scam.